-- Agree a visit requirement plan with the centre co-ordinator and / or IQA; - Agree a schedule for the visit which will normally include reviewing Internal quality assurance plans, reports and records, including records of standardisation meetings, assessment records and the validation of assessment judgements through sampling learner portfolios and evidence; - Review the internal quality assurance for the qualification checking the internal verification sampling strategy, IQA records, records of standardisation meetings and feedback to assessors;

-- Review the occupational competence and qualifications including the assessment and quality assurance qualifications of the centre team, including professional development plans for assessors and IQAs; - Ensure that centre personnel have all the necessary current documentation; - Check assessment practice against the requirements of the overarching assessment strategy and validate the quality and consistency of assessor's judgements against Safety Training Awards qualification specification criteria; - Sampling assessment decisions - Inform the centre co-ordinator / IQA promptly of any areas of weakness and agree an action plan for improvement; - Provide positive feedback and encouragement when good practice is identified; - Make full use of retrospective sampling where necessary.
-You must retain portfolios for all learners certificated between verification visits in order to allow the EQA to undertake retrospective sampling; - Recommend access to certification or actions to be undertaken by the centre, as appropriate; - Where necessary, recommend limitation or suspension of certification, or suspension of registration.
+- Agree a visit requirement plan with the Centre Co-ordinator and / or IQA - Agree a schedule for the visit which will normally include reviewing Internal quality assurance plans, reports and records, including records of standardisation meetings, assessment records and the validation of assessment judgements through sampling learner portfolios and evidence - Review the internal quality assurance for the qualification checking the internal quality assurance strategy and sampling plan, IQA records, records of standardisation meetings and feedback to Tutors / Assessors - Review the occupational competence and qualifications including the assessment and quality assurance qualifications of the centre personnel, including professional development plans for Assessors and IQAs - Ensure that centre personnel have all the necessary current documentation - Check assessment practice against the requirements of the overarching assessment strategy and validate the quality and consistency of Assessor's judgements against Safety Training Awards qualification specification criteria - Sampling assessment decisions - Inform the Centre Co-ordinator / IQA promptly of any areas of weakness and agree an action plan for improvement - Provide positive feedback and encouragement when good practice is identified - Make full use of retrospective sampling where necessary.
+You must retain portfolios for all learners certificated between verification visits in order to allow the EQA to undertake retrospective sampling - Recommend access to certification or actions to be undertaken by the centre, as appropriate - Where necessary, recommend limitation or suspension of certification, or suspension of registration.

 In exceptional circumstances, if it is considered that an ATC is low risk because it has good quality assurance history then it is possible to arrange for verification of programmes to be conducted remotely.
-The EQA will verify samples of learners' evidence, reviewing assessor and IQA's records and possibly contacting learners.
+The EQA will verify samples of learners' evidence, reviewing Tutor, Assessor and IQA's records and possibly contacting learners.